-People with cystic fibrosis tend to have a higher than normal level of salt in their sweat.
+People with cystic fibrosis have a higher than normal level of salt in their sweat.
 Parents often can taste the salt when they kiss their children.
 Most of the other signs and symptoms of cystic fibrosis affect the respiratory system or the digestive system.
 However, adults with cystic fibrosis are more likely to have atypical symptoms, such as pancreatitis, diabetes and infertility.

 Respiratory signs and symptoms